-You may have decided it’s time to stop your birth control because you and your partner are ready to start a family.
+You may have decided that it’s time to stop your birth control pills because you and your partner are ready to start a family.
 You may have other reasons for quitting your birth control, such as cost, convenience, or side effects.

 Other types of birth control pills contain two hormones, progestin and estrogen.
 This type of birth control pill is often called a combination birth control pill.

 Birth control pills work to prevent pregnancy in a few ways:

-- The hormones in both the combination and minipills create a buildup of mucus on the lining of your cervix.
+- The hormones in both the combination pills and minipills create a buildup of mucus on the lining of your cervix.
 This mucus is sticky and can prevent sperm from entering your cervix.

 - The hormones in both pills thin the lining of your uterus.
 Without sufficient uterine lining, a fertilized egg can’t attach and develop into a fetus.

 This helps your body fall back into its regular cycle more easily.
 If you stop mid pack, which is before you’d have your period normally, your body may take longer to reach its normal cycle.

-Also, if you stop taking your birth control pills in the middle of your cycle, you may begin experiencing cramping and spotting as soon as two days after your last pill.
+Also, if you stop taking your birth control pills in the middle of your cycle, you may experience cramping and spotting as soon as two days after your last pill.
 The hormones in birth control will leave your body within two days.
 Once they’re gone, your cycle will attempt to begin again.

 If your periods weren’t regular before you started the pill, you might still experience irregular periods.
 You should speak with your doctor if you don’t have a period within four to six months after stopping the pill.